PROJECT ADVISOR BIOGRAPHIES

 Ilene Serlin, PhD

 Ilene is a psychologist and registered dance/movement therapist in San Francisco and Marin.
-She’s a past president of the San Francisco Psychological Association, a Fellow of the APA, and a past president of the Division of Humanistic Psychology.
+She’s a past president of the San Francisco Psychological Association, a Fellow of the American Psychological Association, and a past president of the Division of Humanistic Psychology.
 She has taught at Saybrook University, Lesley University, UCLA, the New York Gestalt Institute, and the C.G.
 Jung Institute in Zurich.
 She’s the editor of Whole Person Healthcare, a three-volume work with more than 100 chapters and articles on the integration of Western and non-Western healing practices.

 Michael Guy Thompson, PhD